-Other liabilities include liabilities not elsewhere shown on the Statement of Financial Position, for example intercompany liabilities, other taxation balances (PAYE) and accruals.
+Other liabilities include liabilities not elsewhere shown on the Statement of Financial Position, for example intercompany liabilities, other taxation balances and accruals.

-Payables are recorded on an accruals basis.
+Solvency II purposes: Financial Statements purposes: Payables are recorded on an accruals basis.
 The unearned portion of the risk equalisation premium credit is removed for Solvency II purposes.
 There are no material differences with the Solvency II recognition and valuation basis.